Cobertos/Winter-Sale-Sleuth/README.md

 ## What you need to run
 * Python
 * PyCrypto
-	* This is a C module and requires it be built before running.
-Users of some flavor of Linux will find this easy.
-Windows users will need to download the corresponding MSVS version and compile it (yuck!)
+	* This is a C module and needs to be compiled before running.
+	* `pip install pyCrypto` will download and install this but you'll probably get an error if you're not on Linux (`vcvarsall.bat missing` or a similar message)!
 	* Windows users (like me) can also find binaries at http://www.voidspace.org.uk/python/modules.shtml#pycrypto
-	* Windows users should download the binary corresponding to their version and bitness of Python install.
-If yours it not there, you can google and probably find one for your version of python
+	* Download the binary and run the installer for your version of python.
+If yours it not there, you can google and probably find one for your version of python.
 * Requests
 	* `pip install requests` will download and install this package to your python install